Dr Brendan Moore

 University of Queensland

-His has been an active teacher, mentor and researcher including supervision and assessment of PhD and honours studies.
+He has been an active teacher, mentor and researcher including supervision and assessment of PhD and honours studies.

 Chief Scientific Convener of the Faculty of Pain Medicine Spring Meetings

-Dr Moore, along with Associate Prof Leigh Atkinson, Neurosurgeon were the initial proponents and inaugural scientific conveners of the Faculty of Pain Medicine’s Spring Scientific meeting.
+Dr Moore, along with Associate Prof Leigh Atkinson, neurosurgeon, were the initial proponents and inaugural scientific conveners of the Faculty of Pain Medicine’s Spring Scientific meeting.

 The Spring meeting has thrived over time to become a pivotal scientific event on the calendar of Australian and New Zealand pain specialists.
 Dr Moore was chief scientific convener of four of the twelve faculty spring meetings.